Dallas Cowboys Rumors: Tony Romo Still An Option For Broncos, But Not A Priority

 As the NFL meetings continue this weekend, Romo is expected to be a huge topic of conversation with a lot of owners hanging around.
 If there is not even a draft pick to be had in a trade for his veteran signal-caller, it may not be too long until number nine is finally released.

 Jerry Jones really does hate the idea of losing Tony Romo and the Dallas Cowboys getting absolutely nothing in return for him.
-At this point, though, no-one is willing to make a trade for him at the asking price that Jones likely has on the table.
+At this point, though, no one is willing to make a trade for him at the asking price that Jones likely has on the table.
 While the Houston Texans remain the favorite to land him whether he is traded or released, Romo’s options are becoming fewer by the day and the Denver Broncos have all but given up on him.

 [Featured Image by Rob Foldy/Getty Images]